kinaklub/filmfest.by/submissions/docs/submission_en.rst

 ============================
 Film submission form
 --------------------
-Deadline: November 15, 2015
 %(sections)s

 If your film is done in another language different from English, Russian or Belarusian it must be supplied with English, or Belarusian, or Russian subtitles.
-Attached DVD must be without menu.

-Film submission form must be sent with DVD before  November 15, 2015 to

-  “Aliaksandr Martyniuk, Cinema Perpetuum Mobile ”

-  PO Box 74

-  Minsk 220050

-  Belarus

-Please mark mailing materials with “No commercial value, for cultural purposes only”

-DVD with a film copy is not a subject to return.
-Please note that in case the film is selected, this signed entry form refrains from withdrawing afterward the film from the festival.

-Also, instead of sending the film submission form by mail, you can send a file with a scanned or photographed copy to the e-mail info@filmfest.by
+You need to send a file with a scanned or photographed copy to the e-mail info@filmfest.by

 I declare that I am the legal owner of all rights relating to the submitted movie ______________ (signature)